-2 The transfer (to)/from other asset categories and other movements mainly relates to transfers from assets under construction to their respective asset categories, to contributions of assets to pension plans and to the separate presentation in the balance sheet of property, plant and equipment held for sale in accordance with IFRS 5 Noncurrent assets held for sale and discontinued operations.
-See also Note 22 Assets classified as held for sale and discontinued operations.
+&lt;sup>2 The transfer (to)/from other asset categories and other movements mainly relates to transfers from assets under construction to their respective asset categories, to contributions of assets to pension plans and to the separate presentation in the balance sheet of property, plant and equipment held for sale in accordance with IFRS 5 Non-current assets held for sale and discontinued operations.
+See also Note 22 Assets classified as held for sale and discountinued operations.

-14. GOODWILL
+14. Goodwill